MarcGruener/Knowledge/Digestive Enzymes.md

 Proteins that help digesting *"food by catabolizing nutrients into monomeric units."*[^1]

 ## Definition:
-Most nutrients consumed are large polymers that have to be broken down through hydrolytic cleavage reactions into monosaccharides, amino acids, and fatty acids before they can be absorbed by the digestive system.
+Most nutrients consumed are large polymers that have to be broken down through hydrolytic cleavage reactions into monosaccharides, [[amino acids]], and fatty acids before they can be absorbed by the [[digestive system]].
 Due to their specialization of function, multiple enzymes are needed to corporate in order to achieve this goal.[^2]

 Digestion happens in various steps and with the help of different enzymes throughout the entire [[Digestive System]].[^3]

-Digestive enzymes are produced by different organs including the pancreas[^4], salivary glands within the cavity[^5], ...
+Digestive enzymes are produced by different organs including the [[pancreas]][^4], salivary glands within the cavity[^5], ...

 ![[Pasted image 20220608172925.png]][^2]